 How do I know if my laptop is overheating?

-If you’re facing performance issues or the laptop fan is continuously running at full pace, your laptop is likely suffering from overheating.
+If you’re experiencing performance issues or the laptop fan is running continuously at full speed, your laptop is likely overheating.

 Is it normal for a laptop to get hot?

-Yes, it’s reasonable if a laptop gets hot until its performance is stable.
-If facing a blue screen, freezing, or even an unexpected shutdown, you should pay attention to the laptop’s cooling mechanism.
+Yes, it’s reasonable for a laptop to get hot until its performance stabilizes.
+If you’re facing a blue screen, freezing, or an unexpected shutdown, you should check the laptop’s cooling mechanism.

 What happens if a laptop overheats?

 In the worst-case scenario, it can blow out the internal components.
-However, before it happens, the laptop should attempt to instant shutdown itself.
+However, before it happens, the laptop should attempt to shut down immediately.